buildbot/buildbot/master/docs/developer/stats-service.rst

    Takes the following arguments for initliazation:

    ``data_name``
-     The name of data to be captured.
+     (str) The name of data to be captured.
      Same as in :meth:`yieldMetricsValue`.
    ``builder_name``
-     The name of the builder on which the data is captured.
+     (str) The name of the builder on which the data is captured.
    ``callback=None``
      The callback function for this class.
      See :class:`CaptureBuildTimes` for more.